dogu-team/gamium/README.md

 ## Contributing
+Please, don't hesitate to [file an issue](https://github.com/dogu-team/gamium/issues/new) if you have questions.

-If you are interested in reporting/fixing issues and contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.
+If you are interested in contributing directly to the code base, please see [CONTRIBUTING.md](CONTRIBUTING.md) for more information on what we're looking for and how to get started.

 ## Join the Community
 [Discord](https://discord.gg/cUWPGWgUFG)